khemboi/yokekey/README.md

 # What inspired this?

 My teacher Mr. Anderson in highschool had us learn programming through a website that let us drag and drop code to solve problems and would challenge us using the least lines.
 Also my pal Nile and I both agreed we hated coding as is but loved making things with it.
 So I thought, hey, it'd be cool if that website let us drag and drop to code anything without restrictions.
-Thus YoKeKey was born.
+Thus YoKeKeY was born.

 # Why YoKeKeY?

-Yolk-Key or YoKeKey inspired by the infamous hacker known as 4chan, also I don't want to get sued by Nintendo or some other software company in the future so lets go with Yo-KEK-Key.
+Yolk-Key or YoKeK-E inspired by the infamous hacker known as 4chan, also I don't want to get sued by Nintendo or some other software company in the future so lets go with Yo-KEK-Key.

 # Why those colors?